caltechlibrary/cold_admin/deployment.md

 # Deploying **cold** and **cold_admin**

 Deploying cold and and cold admin on a remote system requires manual setup.
+You will need the following software to successfully build and deploy.

+- Deno >= 1.45.5
+- Dataset >= 2.1.17
+- Pandoc >= 3.1
+- GNU Make
+- Git
+- Tmux highly recommended
+- eLinks or Lynx recommended (to test form the console)

+## Deployment steps

 My current recommendation is the following.

 1. Setup the directory to old he web application if it doesn't exist.
 2. Clone the repository **recursively** to `/Sites/cold`